 There are certain musical genres & subcultures where the fans still buy and collect cassettes.
 I.e. there are types of music where cassettes are still “cool.”

 The top 2 cassette categories that are most valuable

 - Hip hop

 I don’t know why this is.
-I just know that around half the time I scan a release in either of these genres, its worth money.
+I just know that around half the time I scan a release in either of these genres, its worth money on Amazon.

 How obscure the artists are don’t seem to matter.
 By far the biggest “heavy metal” band (if you can call them that) is Metallica, yet every single one of their releases (that I’ve found) is worth money on Amazon in the cassette format.